-In addition, each institution's public safety office will maintain a list of sex offenders who have been required to report their sexual offender status to an institution under federal and/or state law.
+In addition, under section 121 of the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
+16921), COCC's Department of Campus Public Safety office maintains a list of sex offenders who have been required to report their sexual offender status to COCC under federal and/or state law.